 This one step is the most crucial part of hosting your sub-domain on another hosting account.
 You need to go to your domain registrar and add A record for your sub-domain to point it to your new server.

 Depending on your domain registrar, all you need to do is edit the DNS Zone, and add A record.
 Here is how it looks:

 I.P address will be of your new hosting sever I.P.
 If you want your sub-domain to be something like member.domain.com, in the host name part, replace forum with member.
 Now, you have done the important part of mapping your A record to new hosting.

 Assigning sub-domain to your Bluehost hosting:

-Now, in this case my main domain is hosted on WPEngine, and I need to host sub-domain, and the process is going to be the same, like we add any new add-on domain to bluehost, and later use sub-domain feature to install anything we like.
+Now, in this case, my main domain is hosted on WPEngine, and I need to host sub-domain, and the process is going to be the same like we add any new add-on domain to Bluehost, and later use the sub-domain feature to install anything we like.